 Having a Bad Attitude

 Talking Too Much, Not Listening EnoughWhen it comes to the job interview, you want to dominate the interview in a figurative sense – not in a literal one.
 With that, try not to overpower the conversation from your side.
 It’s also not the best time to share your life story with the interviewer.
 Try to limit your responses to remarks that apply to the actual question.

+Did you know that now you can find part-time jobs on Fastweb?This is also to protect you.
+Although hiring managers and interviewers are not allowed to discriminate based on your answers, it happens from time to time, sadly.
+As you answer questions, try not to bring up any illnesses, children, religious beliefs, political leanings or sexual orientation.
+It is illegal for interviewers to ask these types of questions, but again, it happens.
+The last thing you want is for an interviewer to potentially use these preferences or experiences against you – so don’t bring them up either.
 Just as oversharing can cost you the job, so can an inability to listen well.
 You’re judged based on your responses to job interview questions, so be sure that you’re answering them.
 Do not interrupt the interviewer, and wait to ask questions when they bring it up or at the end of the interview.
 Avoid going off on tangents and telling anecdotal stories.
 Remember to use your interview opportunity as a learning experience too!
 Listen and take mental note on anything new you learn.